Abigail Heyman

 Abigail Heyman (1942–2013) was an American photographer, photojournalist, and educator.
 She was the a department director and a teacher at the International Center of Photography in Manhattan, in the mid-1980s until the 1990s.
+She published Growing Up Female: A Personal Photo-Journal in 1974.

-Family life
+Early life and education

 Heyman was born in Danbury, Connecticut, to real estate developer Lazarus Heyman and Annette Heyman.
 Abigail was the second of two children.
-Abigail was the younger sister to her brother, Samuel J. Heyman who was born March 1, 1939.
-Heyman married for the first time at the age of 23, after graduating from college.
-She then married her second husband in 1978, with whom she had a son named Lazar Bloch.
-Heyman died on May 28 at the age of 70 due to heart failure.
-She is survived by her mother, Annette Heyman, of Palm Beach, Florida, and her son, Lazar Bloch, of Brooklyn, New York.
+Abigail was the younger sister to her brother, businessman Samuel J. Heyman, who was born March 1, 1939.

-Education and published works

-Heyman attended Sarah Lawrence College with intentions of becoming a writer, and graduated in 1964.
+She attended Sarah Lawrence College with intentions of becoming a writer, and graduated in 1964.

+Life and work

 She began the study of photography once she was out of college and attended some photography workshops.
 Heyman continued to gain knowledge about photography through freelance shooting.

+Books and exhibitions

-Her first photography exhibit was in New York 1972 and in 1974 she published the book that won her acclaim, Growing Up Female: A Personal Photo-Journal.[1]
+Her first photography exhibit was in New York 1972 and in 1974 she published the book that won her acclaim, Growing Up Female: A Personal Photo-Journal.
 For the book, she photographed women in their everyday, limited roles.
 There are young girls playing with dolls, housewives caring for screaming infants, strippers, and young women waiting to be asked to dance.
 She called the work "one feminist's point of view" of the narrow range of choices women had in life.
 In the most controversial and striking images, she photographed herself having an abortion.
 The book sold over 35,000 copies, which is rare for photograph collections.
 She soon after published another book, this time focusing on working women: Butcher, Baker, Cabinetmaker (1978).
 Later on, in 1987, Heyman published another book titled, Dreams and Schemes: Love and Marriage in Modern Times.
 This book contained black and white photographs with whole extended families of the bride and groom's children from former marriages.